-Why is a statement of community required?
+Why is a statement of community involvement required?

 - 2.2 Local planning authorities are required to produce a SCI under Section 18 (Part 1) of the Planning and Compulsory Purchase Act (2004).
 The National Planning Policy Framework (NPPF) (2012) stated that: - "Early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses is essential.
 A wide section of the community should be proactively engaged, so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for the sustainable development of the area, including those contained in any neighbourhood plans that have been made."
-(Paragraph 155) - 2.3 In July 2018 a new NPPF was published that replaced the NPPF 2012.
-However, the transitional arrangements identified in the NPPF 2018 allow for Local Plans that are submitted on or before 24 January 2019 to continue to be examined under the NPPF 2012. - 2.4 The previous SCI was adopted in January (2018).
-The Council is preparing a new Local Plan for the district covering the period 2011-2033 which will contain the planning policies and proposals that will help shape the future of the District.
+(Paragraph 155) - 2.3 In July 2018 February 2019 a new NPPF was published that replaced the NPPF 2012 and includes minor clarifications to the revised version published July 2018.
+However, the transitional arrangements identified in the NPPF 2018 allow for Local Plans that are submitted on or before 24 January 2019 to continue to be examined under the NPPF 2012. - 2.4 The previous SCI was adopted in January (2018) July 2019.
+The Council is preparing a new Local Plan for the district covering the period 2011-2033 which will contain the planning policies and proposals that will help shape the future of the District over the next 15-20 years.
 This new SCI will help to ensure that the new Local Plan takes into account recent legislative changes as part of its preparation.